 A wide range of health information is available to visitors in the hospital's health science library, located on the lower level.
 Books and videotapes may be found here on many topics, including surgical procedures, stress, diabetes, childbirth and parenting, menopause, autism, Alzheimer's, and exercise.
 The library's volunteer staff and medical librarian can help answer your health-related questions Monday through Thursday.
 Browsing is encouraged or the staff will be happy to respond to requests for information by phone (503-650-6757) or email.

 A mail drop box can be found next the ATM near the front lobby.

 Rapid Response Team

 We are dedicated to keeping the hospital a safe place for patient care.
 Our Rapid Response Team consists of a critical care nurse and respiratory therapist who assist with early interventions when necessary.
 Your nurse should be your first contact, but we want you to call for help when your loved one's medical condition is changing quickly and you feel help is needed right away.
 To access the Rapid Response Team, Dial 88 on the telephone in your room and press your call button.
 The team, which will be paged overhead, will arrive shortly to assess the situation.
 Additional clinical support will be called in as needed.

 Providence Willamette Falls Medical Center is committed to promoting good health and disease prevention in the community.
 For that reason, and the hazard posed by secondhand smoke for staff and patients, tobacco use is not allowed on hospital properties, indoors or outdoors.
-Visitors can purchase nicotine lozenges and gum in our gift shop.

 Several vending machines with snacks and drinks are located throughout the hospital.
 A staff member can direct you to the nearest one.